 Do I need a car?
 Yes.
 Getting to Mount Desert Island isn’t easy if you have to rely on other transportation.
 It is possible, but it’s hard.
 Check out my one week itinerary for more information on how to get here.
 Now once you’re on the island, driving will put you in greater control of your schedule…but this will mean you are at the mercy of the parking lots.
 An alternative would be to take the Island Explorer around the island.
 This is a free shuttle service that goes to so many of the popular spots.

 When is the best time to visit?
 This is a hard one to answer.
 The spring is still the off season on the island.
 And that basically means that a lot of things are still closed.
 This includes everything from restaurants to the Park Loop Road.
 The summer is definitely the high season and when families descend on the park.
 And the fall is all about the older couples coming in on cruises and to see the fall colors.
 I personally love the fall, but it is still very busy.
 (And seems to be picking up in popularity.)

 How much does it cost to visit?
 There is an entrance fee to enter Acadia National Park.
 The fees are detailed on the main Acadia National Park website.
 Definitely go for the Private Vehicle pass if you plan on driving in the park.
 This pass will be good for 7 days.
 The individual pass is for one person, but not their car.
-To get a pass, you can buy one online (preferred by the park), stop by one of the fee stations (there’s one right on the Park Loop Road as you head towards Sand Beach), a visitor center (like the Hulls Cove Visitor Center).
+To get a pass, you can buy one online (preferred by the park), stop by one of the fee stations, or go to a visitor center (like the Hulls Cove Visitor Center).
 You’ll also need a separate reservation if you plan to go up to Cadillac Mountain.

 What do I need to pack?
 You don’t need a lot of things!
 But if you do plan on doing some hiking, then I’ve included some of my favorite hiking gear below.
 However I don’t think you need anything special.
 Just be sure to put on some sunscreen and grab some water & snacks!